Melody Barnes: Post-White House

 After leaving the White House, Barnes became chief executive officer of Melody Barnes Solutions LLC, a strategy firm advising major financial institutions and other clients.
-She joined the boards of directors of Ventas, Inc. in 2014, and Booz Allen Hamilton in 2015.
+She joined the boards of directors of Ventas, Inc. in 2014, Booz Allen Hamilton in 2015, and the Hewlett Foundation in 2023.

 Barnes is chair of the Aspen Institute's Forum for Community Solutions.

 In 2013, Barnes has also been vice provost for global student leadership initiatives at New York University, and senior fellow at NYU's Robert F. Wagner Graduate School of Public Service.

-Barnes is now co-director of University of Virginia's Democracy Initiative, a broad research, teaching and public affairs initiative tackling the most pressing issues facing democracies around the world.
+Since 2018, Barnes has been a co-director of UVA's Democracy Initiative, a broad research, teaching and public affairs initiative tackling the most pressing issues facing democracies around the world.
 She is a professor of practice at UVA's Miller Center, after having served since 2016 as a visiting professor and senior fellow there and a distinguished fellow at the School of Law.